neudorf/PLS_wrapper/README.md

     meancentering_type=0,
     cormode=0,
     boot_type='strat',
-    clim=95.0
+    clim=95.0,
+    make_script=True,
+    seed=None
     ):
-    """
-    Python wrapper for matlab implementation of pls_analysis.
+    """Python wrapper for matlab implementation of pls_analysis.
     Will use matlab python library to call the original matlab script.
     Warning that this creates (and removes when finished) a matlab script called `pls_analysis_py.m` to call `pls_analysis.m` from the matlab PLS package and removes the `field_descrip` variable (character arrays are problematic, and this variable is not necessary), so make sure there isn't a script called `pls_analysis_py.m` in your working directory that you don't want deleted (not likely but worth mentioning).
+If you want to avoid the need for this you can copy the `pls_analysis_py.m` script from this repository to your PLS directory or a matlab path directory and set `make_script=False`.

     Parameters
     ----------